 Climate change impacts, including sea-level rise, increased wave activity, storm events, and flooding are not limited to the open coast.
 The existing structures subject to the proposed lease are located within the Huntington Harbour development, along an inland, navigable, tidally influenced channel, and may be vulnerable to the impacts of sea-level rise.
+The lease area contains fixed features, including pilings, an overhanging deck, and movable features, including a floating recreational dock and access ramp.
 Huntington Harbour is built near sea-level elevation, and as a result is vulnerable to flooding and storm surge events.
 Huntington Harbour is adjacent to two wetlands, Bolsa Chica and the Seal Beach National Wildlife Refuge, which could act as natural buffers to storm surges and lessen flood risks.